Azure/isv-success-program-resources/index.md

 Date | Event | Link
 ------------ | ------------- | -------------
 Content from cell 1 | Content from cell 2 | Content from cell 3
-Content in the first column | Content in the second column | Content in the second column
+Content in the first column | Content in the second column | Content in the second columns